-Proving this point drives us to provide a careful modelling of transport costs.
-Following Samuelson (1954), standard models of international trade have usually modeled trade costs as an ad-valorem tax equivalent (ie, as a constant percentage of the producer price per unit traded, part of the "iceberg cost" hypothesis).2 However, a recent strand of the literature points out to the existence of an additive component, that is, a cost per unit traded (see, among others, Irarrazabal et al., 2015 or Martin, 2012).
+Proving this point drives us to provide a careful modeling of transport costs.
+Following Samuelson (1954), standard models of international trade have usually modeled trade costs as an ad-valorem tax equivalent (i.e. as a constant percentage of the producer price per unit traded, part of the "iceberg cost" hypothesis).
+However, a recent strand of the literature points to the existence of an additive component, that is, a cost per unit traded (see, among others, Irarrazabal et al., 2015, or Martin, 2012).
 Based on US sectoral data, our own estimates also bring out the importance of additive costs in international transport costs.
 We obtain this by providing an empirical decomposition of the structure of transport costs over time, in which we explicitly distinguish between ad-valorem and additive costs.
 To do so, we exploit information contained in the Census Bureau's database of US imports flows over 1974-2013.
 This database contains a measure of international transport costs as the difference between the import and the export prices, on a year-product-partner country basis.
-This database is the same as Hummels (2007), extended over more recent years (2005-2013).
+This database is the same as that used by Hummels (2007), extended over more recent years (2005-2013).